 The Ethical Superstore is an eco-friendly online store.
 It sells food, drink, health and beauty products and even clothes, like a regular supermarket.
 It's perfect if you're trying to use less plastic without changing your whole lifestyle.

 Best for: Free furniture

 Looking for furniture for your uni room?
 Freecycle is filled with people advertising household items and old furniture they no longer use but don't want to see thrown into a landfill.
 And, you guessed it, all for free!

 Google Scholar is a search engine for academic texts across a wide variety of topics.
 Some texts are included in their entirety and some are just partially included (especially books), but it's a great website for making your bibliography better.

 Graduate Recruitment Bureau

 Best for: Placing graduates in jobs after uni

-The Graduate Recruitment Bureau (GRB) is a graduate recruitment consultancy that connects students with graduate recruiters, SMEs and start-ups who are looking for candidates for full-time graduate jobs, graduates schemes, placement years and internships.
+The Graduate Recruitment Bureau (GRB) is a graduate recruitment consultancy that connects students with graduate recruiters, SMEs and start-ups.
+It helps candidates looking for full-time graduate jobs, graduate schemes, placement years and internships.

 Best for: Checking your spelling